Check Out These Money-Saving Hacks for Coconut Oil. Yes, Coconut Oil

-I have a small jar of coconut oil in my bathroom for a variety of uses: makeup remover, hair conditioner, body lotion.
+I have a small jar of coconut oil in my bathroom for a variety of uses, including as a makeup remover, hair conditioner and body lotion.

 I find it’s strong enough to take off my makeup, yet gentle enough to use on the delicate skin around my eyes.
 I also lather myself with coconut oil after a shower.
 I feel better about putting something natural on my body rather than a lotion filled with suspicious-sounding ingredients.

 Allure lists numerous beauty uses for coconut oil, including as a deep-conditioning hair mask.
 I’ve found that it’s better to coat my dry hair from mid-length to the ends and cover it with a shower cap for 30 minutes to an hour before shampooing it out in the shower.
 This ensures that I get the moisturizing benefits of the oil without the lasting greasiness that can occur if it’s used after shampooing.